 - Next we looked at the one hour mark.
 The amount of vitamin C in the blood increased for both groups, but were not statistically different from one another.
 This means that absorption at this point was not different for either group.

-This trend continued for the next 4 hours i.e. the amount of vitamin C in the blood continued to rise for the liposomal group while it is already leaving the blood in the standard group.
+This trend continued for the next 4 hours i.e. the amount of vitamin C in the blood continued to rise.
+Rise for the liposomal group while it is already leaving the blood in the standard group.

-Our study suggests that the amount absorbed from a single dose of our liposomal vitamin C product is higher than a comparative non-liposomal product.
+Our study suggests that the amount absorbed from a single dose of our liposomal vitamin C product is higher.
+This in a comparative to non-liposomal product.
 This means that the liposomal formulation is more bioavailable than the standard supplement at the same dose.

-This could basically mean that food supplements like vitamin C that were limited by their poor absorption in the past, can now become powerful tools.
+This could basically mean that food supplements like vitamin C that were limited by their poor absorption in the past.
+However, they can now become powerful tools.
 Thanks to liposomal technology, deficiencies can be combated and good health can be promoted in the future.

 Can we improve our study?